GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 # Important Considerations
-- This solution does only switch off VMs, without caring which applications are running inside.
-You can use shutdown scripts if you wish to perform some tasks before the VM is shutdown.
+- This solution switches off VMs, not the applications running on them.
+You can use [shutdown scripts](https://cloud.google.com/compute/docs/shutdownscript) if you wish to perform some tasks before the VM is shutdown.
 - Keep in mind the time limits of  cloud functions.
 - If a VM is cloned, labels are also copied with it.
 This may lead to some undesired side effects, where the cloned VM is also started and stopped on a schedule because they have the same label.